cockroachdb/docs/v2.1/explain.md

 **Tree** | A tree representation showing the hierarchy of the query plan.
 **Field** | The name of a parameter relevant to the query plan node immediately above.
 **Description** | Additional information for the parameter in  **Field**.
-**Columns** | The columns provided to the processes at lower levels of the hierarchy. <br/><br>This column displays only if the `METADATA` option is specified or implied.
+**Columns** | The columns provided to the processes at lower levels of the hierarchy.
-**Ordering** | The order in which results are presented to the processes at each level of the hierarchy, as well as other properties of the result set at each level. <br/><br>This column displays only if the `METADATA` option is specified or implied.
+**Ordering** | The order in which results are presented to the processes at each level of the hierarchy, as well as other properties of the result set at each level.

 ## Examples